Jay-Z's '4:44' is even better than you thought

 The album got its title from Jay waking up at 4:44 a.m. and calling his engineer, Guru, to record.

-Wilson said he and the pair knew they didn't want to just craft an entire album of responses to Beyoncé's confessional "Lemonade" which touched on infidelity and marital hardship.
+Wilson said he and the pair knew they didn't want to just craft an entire album of responses to Beyoncé's confessional "Lemonade," which touched on infidelity and marital hardship.

 But Wilson said he was blown away by Jay-Z's raw honesty in the single "4:44" in which he apologizes to his wife and says "Took me too long for this song/I don't deserve you."

-"I told him that's the best song he's ever written," Wilson said, "Everything it covers about being a man, being in a relationship, being a father, how you affect your kids.
+"I told him that's the best song he's ever written," Wilson told The Times.
+"Everything it covers about being a man, being in a relationship, being a father, how you affect your kids.
 These things don't really get touched on in music, especially in hip-hop."

 Jay-Z agrees that "4:44" is special.
 The rapper told iHeartRadio's The Beat that it was "one of the best songs I've ever written."